-We further are involved in developing an integrated disease model for Fusarium wilt in sweet potato.
+We further are involved in developing an integrated disease model for FW in sweet potato.
 Non-pathogenic F. oxysporum and Trichoderma species, known for their ability to reduce the incidence of Fusarium wilt in other crops, are screened for suppression in disease development.
+In addition, we are investigating the effect of plant growth promoting rhizobacteria (PGPR) on FW disease development.
 As the cost of chemicals are high as well as not environmental friendly, a disease management strategy involving biological control is a feasible alternative.
 These results will increase sustainable sweet potato production in areas in South Africa where the disease has devastated fields.

-Contact: Dr Mariette Truter and Dr Rene Sutherland
+Contact: Ms Zama Nkosi and Dr Rene Sutherland.

 Thompson, A.H.
 2004.
 Fungal diseases.
 In: J.G.
 Niederwieser (Ed.).
 Guide to sweet potato production in South Africa Pretoria.
 ARC-Roodeplaat, Pretoria pp. 81-84.